Invariants of 4-manifolds from Khovanov-Rozansky link homology: The sweep-around move

-for pairs of corresponding webs $W^1_{\pm}$ in $\CC{L^{1}_{\pm}}$ and $W^{x-1}_{\pm}$ in $\CC{L^{x-1}_{\pm}}$ with $\gre(W^{1}_{\pm})=\gre(W^{x-1}_{\pm})$. \end{cor} ~ \begin{rem} The Reidemeister III chain maps shown in \eqref{eqn:RIII+} and \eqref{eqn:RIII-}, their inverses, and four additional variations can be found in Elias--Krasner \cite{MR2721032}.
+for pairs of corresponding webs $W^1_{\pm}$ in $\CC{L^{1}_{\pm}}$ and $W^{x-1}_{\pm}$ in $\CC{L^{x-1}_{\pm}}$ with $\gre(W^{1}_{\pm})=\gre(W^{x-1}_{\pm})$. \end{cor} ~ \begin{rem} The Reidemeister III chain maps shown in \eqref{eqn:RIII+} and \eqref{eqn:RIII-}, their inverses, and four additional variations were studied by Elias--Krasner \cite{MR2721032}.
 Note, however, the following differences in conventions.
 Their positive crossings are our negative crossings and the crossings in their braids are ordered from bottom to top, while we order them from top to bottom.
 Finally, they read Soergel diagrams from left to right, while we read them from right to left. \end{rem}